antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

   - How to reduce the risk for all the stakeholders(including oneself) regardless of environments.
 - CyberSec insurance industry, will help identify if the client is required to implement digital twins

 ## Seminar main takeaways:
-1. _What is our crown jewel_ and move from there to identify the possible attack paths.
+1. _What is our crown jewel(s)_ and move from there to identify the possible attack paths.
 2. Conduct targeted and effective risk assessments.
 Don't just trash around and risk damaging stuff.
 3. Narrow scope of analysis doesn't work, because it's not how an attacker approaches the environment.
 4. Automated scanning tools are headed towards AI agents giving recommendations on risks and mitigations.